kskovpen/CFIT/README.md

 export LD_LIBRARY_PATH=/path/to/PyCFIT/:$LD_LIBRARY_PATH

 Make sure that you specify the correct path to your python installation.
 The PyCFIT library is _cfit.so.
-Documention of the methods is in cfit.py
+Documentation of the methods is in cfit.py
 ```

 Documentation is [available](./doc/doc.pdf)